 We encourage all ReBoot Accel women to identify and bring their valuable learning to their next career stage, including the critical soft skills so many corporations are desperate for and drooling over.
 Skills like perspective, collaboration, negotiation, mentoring, sticking with it through challenges, and getting stuff done.

 5.)
 What if I can’t afford the Career Accelerator?
-We are working hard to build our scholarship fund and have a limited number of partial scholarships available for Fall 2017 Career Accelerators.
-We also have ReBoot Connect groups in Atlanta, Boston, Detroit, Houston, Los Angeles, Seattle, and Silicon Valley.
+We are working hard to build our scholarship fund and have a limited number of partial scholarships available for 2018 ReBoot Career Accelerators.
+We also have ReBoot Connect groups in Atlanta, Boston, Detroit, Houston, Los Angeles, and Silicon Valley.

 If you are considering returning to your career, please let us know how we can help you move forward with your goals.